bmodha/cursor-scapy-testing/README.md

 ## Usage

-The script provides several testing modes that can be used to validate network segmentation:
+The script provides several testing modes that can be used to validate network segmentation and firewall rules:

 ### Basic Usage